JakoboEU/manchester_cluster_images/README.md

 | short turf / intensively managed lawn     | 1.662500   | 0.9539226 |      80 |    12 |        6.218045 |
 | shrub–small-tree mosaic / young scrub-woodland | 2.106383   | 1.1653334 |      47 |    13 |        5.171717 |

-Plot-level insect species richness did not differ significantly among habitat clusters (ANOVA:F=1.24, p = -0.27, DF = 402)

-Insect community subset C showed a small but statistically significant effect of habitat cluster on composition (PERMANOVA: R² = 0.064, F = 1.47, P = 0.013), while within-cluster dispersion did not differ among clusters (PERMDISP: F = 0.65, P = 0.74), indicating that clusters differ mainly in their average species composition rather than in how variable they are internally.

-Most of the compositional differences between your groups are due to species replacement (clusters having different species) rather than one set of plots being species-poor subsets of another (nestedness).
- * Turnover ≈ 0.46 / 0.59 ≈ 78% of total dissimilarity
- * Nestedness ≈ 0.13 / 0.59 ≈ 22% of total dissimilarity

 # Clusters